 The ways of flea infestation

 As fleas are external parasites, it is true that your pet has less risk of contracting them during some times of the year rather than during some others.
-However fleas can sometimes carry another parasite themselves, this time internal ones.
-Tapeworms are parasites which present a serious threat for both your pet and your family and as such, are truly a thing to look out for.
+However, fleas can sometimes carry another parasite themselves, this time internal ones.
+Tapeworms are parasites which present a serious threat to both your pet and your family and as such, are truly a thing to look out for.
 Also, while it is true that external parasites are quite season-dependent, the same simply can’t be said for the internal ones, making them far more dangerous.

 There is one more myth, about flea infestation that needs to be debunked as soon as possible.
 This myth states that it is impossible for your pet to contract fleas if it never goes out.
 Firstly, it is not healthy for your pet to stay always indoors.
-Still, even if this was the case, other pets that your dog or cat comes in contact with could carry fleas and in some cases they can even be transported on pets from humans.
+Still, even if this was the case, other pets that your dog or cat comes in contact with could carry fleas and in some cases, they can even be transported on pets from humans.

 Flea-borne diseases and how to fight them

 There are many diseases that your dog can get from having fleas.
 Some of them are more serious than the other ones.
 Surely one of the most famous and most recognizable is Lyme disease.
-If your pet ever shows indications of sudden onset of lameness that is from time to time accompanied by fever, anorexia and lethargy, Lyme disease might be in question.
+If your pet ever shows indications of the sudden onset of lameness that is from time to time accompanied by fever, anorexia, and lethargy, Lyme disease might be in question.
 Still, the greatest two problems with Lyme disease are first, the fact that it may first appear long after fleas on your pet are gone and second, the fact that it can easily be transmissible, again via fleas, onto humans as well.
 The best solution here is to vaccinate pets that are constantly outside.

 Prevention is the best cure

 As mentioned several times before, some of the parasites are season dependent.
-However this does not mean that when it’s not their season your pet is 100% protected.
+However, this does not mean that when it’s not their season your pet is 100% protected.
 The only way to completely protect your pet, from both internal and external parasites, is to look out for them during the whole year.

 Wash your hands before and after playing with your pet, and keep your apartment clean and your backyard neat and orderly, if you have one.
 Also, there are some preventive vaccinations that are simply necessary in order for your dog to be properly protected.
 After all of this is covered, enjoy playing with your pet, but don’t forget to look out for any signs or symptoms of parasites.
 Take care of your pet, and it will return all of this many times over with its unconditional love.